 On the other hand, Keynes and White, the other participating planners, and knowledgeable bankers and economists who had not been invited to Bretton Woods, understood that the new liberal international trading order would not materialize the day after the war ended.
 They were committing their countries to a goal whose realization would have to be postponed until the exigencies of reconstruction had been met.
-In retrospect it seems clear that the Americans, at least, had underestimated the damage war had inflicted on the British economy, the general problems and costs of postwar reconstruction, the needs of developing countries, the opposition to an international trade organization designed to dismantle protectionist structures.
+In retrospect it seems clear that the Americans, at least, had underestimated the damage war had inflicted on the British economy, the general problems and costs of postwar reconstruction, the needs of developing countries, and the opposition to an international trade organization designed to dismantle protectionist structures.
 Certainly few if any among them imagined that it would be 1958 before anything approximating full currency convertibility could be instituted - and even then for only that part of the world that looked to the United States for protection.

-Roosevelt, Hull, and Morgenthau were very much aware that their plans for multilateral free trade would face opposition at home; that free enterprise ideologues would resent this further intrusion of the government into economic affairs; that bankers would be apprehensive about government competition for overseas loans; that protected industries and especially those which had long since lost hope of comparative advantage would oppose trade liberalization, and might well be supported by some labor organizations; that men and women uneasy about American involvement in world affairs would be unwilling to accept the leadership role projected.
+Roosevelt, Hull, and Morgenthau were very much aware that their plans for multilateral free trade would face opposition at home; that free enterprise ideologues would resent this further intrusion of the government into economic affairs; that bankers would be apprehensive about government competition for overseas loans; that protected industries and especially those that had long since lost hope of comparative advantage would oppose trade liberalization and might well be supported by some labor organizations; that men and women uneasy about American involvement in world affairs would be unwilling to accept the leadership role projected.
 In fact, the Bretton Woods agreements constituted a classic case of preemption, of an attempt to commit the nation to the desired role, to a particular international economic regime, before the opposition had the opportunity to act.
-For all its power internationally, the American government could be thwarted relatively easily by domestic specialinterest groups, each with its own conception of what was best for the nation.
-Indeed, however successful Roosevelt and his colleagues were in committing the United States to their vision of an international economic order, they failed to persuade Congress to create an international trade organization, and settled for less funding and less altruism than they had hoped.3
+For all its power internationally, the American government could be thwarted relatively easily by domestic special-interest groups, each with its own conception of what was best for the nation.
+Indeed, however successful